comphilip/koreader-wiki/Tips-and-Tricks.md

 ["auto_suspend_timeout_seconds"] = -1
 ```

-(adding a comma to the previous line, so the structure is maintained)
+adding a comma to the previous line, so the structure is maintained.
+If you want to have AutoSuspend feature, but prefer a different timeout, just set the value (in seconds) instead of `-1` above.

 ### 4. Setting default dictionary
 Single tap on the dictionary title will make current dictionary the default dictionary for this document.